4 Unreasonable Reasons Why Stay-at-home Mums Are Made to Feel Guilty

-Stay at home mum guilt guilt is an unfortunate feeling that is described in various forums, usually with working mums* at the center of the discussion.
+Stay at home mum guilt is an unfortunate feeling that is described in various forums, usually with working mums* at the centre of the discussion.

 However, there is another segment of mothers who are made to feel as guilty, showing that no mother is spared from judgement: they are stay-at-home mums.

 You might wonder why.
 After all, they are at home with their kids all day, looking after them and running the household (as a mother should, right?).

 But just the other day, someone asked me if I was thinking of heading back to ‘work’ (I wanted to yell “but I DO work!”) now that both kids are in school.
 It’s almost like the reverse of working mum guilt: they should stay at home with the kids, we should head to an office (there are no winners in this game, I tell you).

 Here are the most common reasons why stay-at-home mums are made to feel guilty (when they really shouldn’t feel guilty, even one bit):